Aeroluna/LunaCoopMod/README.md

 Grants immunity to certain mutators like Propagators.
 Previously, if you put a Stetellite too far forward, a Propagator could just feast on them for free, for the rest of the game, with no way to correct the mistake.

+- Changed Mecha Ultralisk Mecha Mooch Module autocast to no longer prioritize own units over allies.
+- Changed Mecha Ultralisk Mecha Mooch Module autocast to prioritize friendly units with the most life.
+- Changed Mecha Ultralisk Mecha Mooch Module to allow autocasting on other Mecha Ultralisks.
+- Changed Mecha Ultralisk Mecha Mooch Module only autocast friendly units with a greater health percent.
+- Changed Mecha Ultralisk Mecha Mooch Module only autocast friendly units when missing 30 health.
+- Buffed Mecha Ultralisk Mecha Mooch Module to only deal half damage to friendly units, but still heal full.
+- Increased Mecha Ultralisk Mecha Mooch Module absorb amount from 25 to 30.
+- Reduced Mecha Ultralisk Mecha Mooch Module sound volume.

+Creates an interesting Spirit Link-like effect where all the Ultralisks are trying to equalize their health.

+- Fixed an issue where Mecha Ultralisks would not burrow for their Vectored Burrow Charge ability.
+- Fixed an issue where Mecha Ultralisk Vectored Burrow Charge ability did not play some FX.

+The Mecha Ultralisk actor xml is such a disaster, things were just copy and pasted everywhere randomly.
+The Mecha Ultralisk model didn't even have the correct animations loaded for the burrow charge; I'm not sure this ability ever had a working burrow animation.

+- Increased visual scale of Mecha Ultralisk Electrostatic Surprise! by 33%.
+- Changed Electrostatic Surprise! stun visual to auto scale with target model.
+- Fixed an issue where the Electrostatic Surprise! stun visual would play synchronously across all stunned targets.

+The visual explosion was weirdly small.

 - Added animation for Mecha Corruptor's Terraclean Solvent ability.

 Copied from Versus.

+- Fixed an issue where Mecha Ravagers had no spell animation when casting their Environmentally Unfriendly Eruption ability.

+yeah.

 ## Mengsk